-In this guide we’ll take a look at the best chimineas for your garden.
+In this guide we’ll take a look at the best chimineas for the UK market.

 I’ve compared design, size, safety and cost

 to give you my top recommendations.

 In a rush?
 Here’s my top choice…

 This Deuba Cast Iron Chiminea stands at an impressive 112 cm tall and is made of incredibly strong cast iron.
 It is very sturdy and can function both as a heat source and a BBQ.
 The included grilling rack has wooden handles for safety.